YuxuannSun/yuxuannsun.github.io/_pages/about.md

 I'm currently a Master's student at Department of Landscape Architecture, Tsinghua University.

-Now I'm looking for opportunities as a visiting student/research assistant in a suitable research team to further my study.
+I'm now looking for an opportunity as a visiting student/research assistant, hoping to join a suitable research team to further my study.

-My research interests are in **Point clouds data processing**, **Plant modeling** and **Their applications in the built environment**.
+My research interests are in **point clouds data processing**, **plant modeling** and their **applications in the built environment**.

 * **Point clouds data processing:**<br>
   he first time I encountered point clouds was in an engineering project.
 At that time, point clouds, as a novel type of surveying data, provided precise three-dimensional spatial information for the real world, including terrain, vegetation, buildings, and various other elements.
 This data served as the foundation for quantitative data analysis in engineering projects.
 Processing and analyzing point cloud data can reveal valuable information about the real world, enabling quantitative descriptions of reality.
 Additionally, this information can be applied in various fields of research such as ecology, forestry, plant science and many other engineering fields.<br>